SHUcream00/MPI_Matrix_Transpose/README.md

 This project is built as demonstration of parallel programming model using [MSMPI](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi)

 With this program, you can:
-* Transpose your beautiful matrix with parallel process.
+* Transpose your beautiful matrix elegantly with parallel process.

 <p align="right">(<a href="#top">back to top</a>)</p>